opencv/opencv/modules/gpu/doc/image_filtering.rst

     :param ksize: Gaussian kernel size.  ``ksize.width``  and  ``ksize.height``  can differ but they both must be positive and odd.
 If they are zeros, they are computed from  ``sigmaX``  and  ``sigmaY`` .

     :param sigmaX, sigmaY: Gaussian kernel standard deviations in X and Y direction.
 If  ``sigmaY``  is zero, it is set to be equal to  ``sigmaX`` .
 If they are both zeros, they are computed from  ``ksize.width``  and  ``ksize.height``, respectively.
-See  :c:func:`getGaussianKernel` for details.
+See  :c:cpp:func:`getGaussianKernel` for details.
 To fully control the result regardless of possible future modification of all this semantics, you are recommended to specify all of  ``ksize``, ``sigmaX``, and  ``sigmaY`` .

     :param rowBorderType, columnBorderType: Pixel extrapolation method.
-See  :c:func:`borderInterpolate` for details.
+See  :c:cpp:func:`borderInterpolate` for details.

-See Also: :cpp:func:`gpu::createGaussianFilter_GPU`, :c:func:`GaussianBlur`
+See Also: :cpp:func:`gpu::createGaussianFilter_GPU`, :c:cpp:func:`GaussianBlur`

 .. index:: gpu::getMaxFilter_GPU